WadeT2000/myDockerTemplate/README.md

                 - [{"id":1,"name":"rowValue1"},{"id":2,"name":"rowValue2"},{"id":3,"name":"rowValue3"}]

-    To close down the application in VS Code terminal
-        1. ` docker-compose down `

--Please read each ReadMe under each endpoint for additional information on making changes to the front/back end of your application.

 # Navigating docker-compose

+    Run ` docker-compose down `

     From here you can build your Frontend(ui) and backend(api) Follow the Readme's for each directory to build your database and react-app

-Once you have completed your database run ` docker-compose up --build ` You can work on your app.js to make you endpoints and everything under ui/src to make your front and and it will show your changes at each localhost:<port>.
+Once you have completed your database run ` docker-compose up --build ` You can work on your backend endpoints in api/src/app.js and it will show your changes at each localhost:8080.
+You can work on your frontend ui/src and it will show your changes at each localhost:3000.

     (Keep in mind and changes to the actual database you will need to ` docker-compose down ` and ` docker-compose up --build ` to see these new changes)